-Maybe you wanted a more factual description.
-I’m a half Korean and half White woman originally from Seattle.
+I’m a Korean and white woman originally from Seattle.
 I moved to Los Angeles to attend Scripps college where I majored in American Studies.
 I have been on staff with InterVarsity Christian Fellowship for about 15 years.
-Before I left LA two years ago, I was the Assistant Director of the Los Angeles Urban Project and also helped oversee Black Campus Ministries in Los Angeles.
-The last two years I have been Director of Worship for Urbana Missions Conference.
+Before I left LA three years ago, I was the Assistant Director of the Los Angeles Urban Project and also helped oversee Black Campus Ministries in Los Angeles.
+I spent two years as Director of Worship for the Urbana 15 Missions Conference.
 I believe that when we sing other people’s songs we need to enter into their stories and stand with them.
 Here’s a video that I helped produce.

 I am currently the Associate National Director of Urban Programs for InterVarsity.
 I am pursuing my Masters in Inter-Cultural Studies under the North American Institute for Indigenous Theological Studies- which is basically a masters in getting decolonized by Native American leaders.
 And I recently wrapped a leadership cohort with the Christian Community Development Association.